 Singh also revealed he has never regretted leaving behind university to pursue his art career.
 For six years he has been on a journey to improve himself through meditation and speaking the truth.

-Like life imitating art, he concludes, "My path is that of the Saints."
+Like life imitating art, he concluded, "My path is that of the Saints."